 DO Things Because You Care – For Yourself

 Don’t do things because everyone expects you to.
-Do things because you know they are right.
-Stop spending all of your time on taking care of people who are important to you, or who can be important in future.
+Being too nice and doing things because you know they are right.
+Stop spending all of your time on taking care of people who are important to you, or who can be important in the future.
 This need to please and care for others is deeply rooted in a fear of rejection.
 Fear of rejection is the underlying feeling that: “If I don’t do everything I can to make this person happy they might leave or stop caring for me.”
-When you please others to avoid being criticized, rejected or punished, you lose self worth, which can wreak havoc in your life.
+When you please others to avoid being criticized, rejected or punished, you lose self-worth, which can wreak havoc in your life.

 STAND Up For Yourself

 Your significant others don’t care as much as you think.
 What you think of you is your business, not theirs.
 While you don’t have to be self-centered and egotistical, you don’t have to put yourself into other people’s shoes – all the time.
 The desire for connection and to fit in is one of the six basic human needs, but that doesn’t mean you lose yourself in the process of seeking approval.

 When you are addicted to external approval or opinion, you give your happiness remote to others, get easily manipulated, and accept unhealthy, abusive relationships as your destiny.

 “Who cares what others think and, or say?
 Let me just remind you – it shouldn’t be you.
 There is only one person in this entire world whose opinion should matter to you, and that is YOU and you ONLY.
 There is only one person in this entire Universe that needs your pleasing, and that person is you.
 There is only one person, who needs your caring the most, and yes, you’ve guessed it – it’s you again.

 “Just remember this: if you care too much – others will care too little… If you remain too available – others will always remain too busy for you.
 Without even being apologetic about it, people will always make you wait for them, making you feel as if your time is not nearly as valuable as theirs.
 You get the picture…”